sxlre/sxlre/README.md

 # 💫 About Me:
-I am William Frierson as I am 16 years old. as this is my first time <br>taking a coding class as this all new as so i am trying to keep up with <br>everyone as to not fall behind or give up
+I am William Frierson as I am 16 years old. as this is my first time <br>taking a coding class as this all new as so i am trying to keep up with <br>everyone as to not fall behind or give up as i know thats very dfficult but i am very determine persom as i want to improve as  so i will not quit

 # 📊 GitHub Stats:
 ![](https://github-readme-stats.vercel.app/api?username=sxlre&theme=midnight-purple&hide_border=false&include_all_commits=false&count_private=false)<br/>